Like a designer dog,

 I was nervous going to class after that.
 I was afraid he’d be there and talk to me and I’d say something stupid and he’d think I was dumb even though I was pretty sure I didn’t like him.
 I wanted everyone to think I was The Coolest Person Ever and the only way that was possible was if nobody ever heard me speak.

 But he never came back.
-Alex got kicked out of Kumon class.
+Andrew got kicked out of Kumon class.
 He was the only one, probably ever, and I’m sure Delia just got fed up with his shit and was sick of telling him to shut up.
 I didn’t blame her and I was totally relieved he was gone.

 Nine years later I meet this guy from my home town.
 He’s beautiful and I can already tell I have a huge crush on him.
 We’re having a beer and he starts telling me about this Kumon class he took at the curling club and his instructor, Delia, who had experienced a lot of tragedy in her life.
-Realizing this gorgeous creature before me, one I had imagined kissing and touching and hopefully falling in love with that night, was no other than Alex, from Kumon.
-The Alex I’d feared.
-The disruptive Alex, the only one who ever got kicked out of paid math help.
+Realizing this gorgeous creature before me, one I had imagined kissing and touching and hopefully falling in love with that night, was no other than Andrew, from Kumon.
+The Andrew I’d feared.
+The disruptive Andrew, the only one who ever got kicked out of paid math help.
 I could see similarities, obviously, he was still a firecracker and he sure was loud.
 But he was smart, smarter than me, and he was hurt, too.
 He seemed delicate and introverted, just like I felt, and I felt safe with him and more understood than I ever felt in my life.
 We laughed about Kumon class, and I informed him that I went to school with “Christmas” but she changed her name to Caitlyn and that it was probably his fault.
 I don’t think I kissed him or even touched him that night like I wanted to, but I did eventually.

 And, eight years after that, I married him.